 I think the sweet spot is when teams own their server (backend) as well as one or more clients (frontend: SPA, iOS or Android app).
 When they adopt REST, they can make their clients significantly dumber and by that not only save a lot of code but also iterate faster because their client is decoupled from their server.

-The second problems is that most clients are not used to the discoverable nature of REST Apis and demand stable URLs.
+The second problem is that most clients are not used to the discoverable nature of REST Apis and demand stable URLs.
 Even without documentation teams often try to retro-engineer the URLs and when they inevitably change, their clients break, which is what Hyrum’s Law describes:

 With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody.